5 Easy Weekday Habits That Melt PoundsArticle posted in: Lifestyle

 The simple act of recording what you eat can double your chances of reaching your weight loss goal, say the findings from a 2008 study by Kaiser Permanente’s Center for Health Research.
 Looking at your food journal heightens your awareness about your consumption habits and helps you to consume fewer calories, the researchers concluded.
 What are the quickest and easiest ways to keep a diet journal even when your day is jammed?
 With Nutrisystem’s FREE online app, NuMi, you can record the food you eat, the amount of water you drink, and your physical activity, so you’re inspired everyday to keep working toward your goal.

 5. Sign up.

-People who participate in a weight loss program, such as Nutrisystem, dramatically increase their chances of losing and keeping off excess weight, according to a 2013 study published in the American Journal of Medicine.
-A different research report published in The New England Journal of Medicine in 2009 concluded that the more counseling sessions you participate in, the more likely you are to reach your weight loss goal and the less prone you are to regain the weight.
-No matter how busy your week is, taking full advantage of your Nutrisystem plan’s access to dietitians and weight loss counselors should definitely be top priority.
+People who participate in a weight loss program, such as Nutrisystem, dramatically increase their chances of losing and keeping off excess weight, according to a study, published in the American Journal of Medicine.
+A different research report, published in The New England Journal of Medicine, concluded that the more counseling sessions you participate in, the more likely you are to reach your weight loss goal and the less prone you are to regain the weight.
+No matter how busy your week is, taking full advantage of the Nutrisystem Weight Loss Coaches available with your plan should definitely be top priority.